fossasia/wp-rotatingtweets/readme.txt

 	* `official_format_override` = `'0'` or `'1'` - enables you to change the settings for `show_meta_reply_retweet_favorite` and `show_meta_timestamp` on the 'official formats'.

 * **Caching**
 	* `w3tc_render_to` = 'your_choice_of_random_string' - used to support 'fragment caching' by [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/).
-For this to work, you also need to ensure that `W3TC_DYNAMIC_SECURITY` is defined in your `wp-config.php` file and that you not using 'HTTP Compression' on the 'Browser Cache' settings page or 'Enhanced Disk caching' on the 'Page Cache' settings page.
+For this to work, you also need to ensure that `W3TC_DYNAMIC_SECURITY` is defined in your `wp-config.php` file and that you not using 'HTTP Compression' on the W3 Total Cache 'Browser Cache' settings page or 'Enhanced Disk caching' on the W3 Total Cache 'Page Cache' settings page.

 * **Twitter follow button**
 	* `show_follow` = `'0'` or `'1'` - show follow button - default is `'0'`